ahmed-aissam/WebsiteFooling/README.md

 # WebsiteFooling
-Me toying around with a simple html/js website.
+Me experimenting with a journaling HTML/Javascript website.